 Now that us kids are all parents, we do the same in our own house.
 It’s become a real family tradition to eat these tacos…

 Everyone makes them a little differently.
-My mom and dad like just salt and pepper while my aunt Heidi loves to jazz them up with taco seasoning like I do here in my own recipe.
+My mom and dad like just salt and pepper while my aunt Heidi loves to jazz them up with our 1-minute gluten free taco seasoning like I do here in my own recipe.
 No matter how you choose to make them, they will be a winner for your family as well.

 What’s in homemade tacos?